ietf-wg-wimse/draft-ietf-wimse-arch/draft-salowey-wimse-arch.md

 Identity bootstrapping often utilizes identity information provisioned through mechanisms specific to hosting platforms and orchestration services.
 This initial bootstrapping information is used obtain specific identity credentials for a workload.
 This process may use attestation and the presentation of additional evidence to ensure the worload receives correct identity credentials.
 An example of the bootstrapping process follows.

 {{arch-fig}} provides an example of software layering at a host running workloads.
 During startup, workloads bootstrap their identity with the help of an agent.
-The agent may be assocaited with one or more workloads to help ensure that workloads are provisioned with the correct identity.
-The agent provides credentials, attestations, evidence and other information to a service  which validates this information and provides the agent with correct identity credentials for the workloads it is associated with.
+The agent may be associated with one or more workloads to help ensure that workloads are provisioned with the correct identity.
+The agent provides credentials, attestation evidence and other information to a server, which validates this information and provides the agent with correct identity credentials for the workloads it is associated with.

 ~~~aasvg
   +-----------------+